-PR Costs 2021.
-What makes collaboration with a PR agency work is no different from what makes any great partnership work: The mutual understanding has to be there, they have to really “get” what you’re trying to do, and just because they’re able to prove past success in past relationships doesn’t mean they’re necessarily right for you, and of course, it’d fit your budget.
+What makes collaboration with a PR agency work is the same as what makes any great partnership work: The mutual understanding has to be there; they have to really “get” what you’re trying to do; and just because they’re able to prove their successes in past relationships doesn’t necessarily mean they’re right for you.
+And of course, they have to fit your budget, too.

-An agency has sold itself to a client (through the name of its owner, or through a tender), and the project was handed over to an accountant—a journalism student who has little experience in PR.
+Let’s say an agency has sold itself to a client (through the name of its owner, or through a tender), and the project was handed over to an accountant—a journalism student who has little experience in PR.

-Because many PR agencies suffer from the lack of experts and high turnover of staff.
-But, unfortunately, the client pays for such “troubles”
+This often happens because many PR agencies suffer from high staff turnover and a shortage of experts.
+But, unfortunately, the client pays for such troubles.

-The representative of the PR agency doesn’t tell you the exact price of the service and tries to find out your budget.
-It is much easier to add additional value to the price of publications, writing the press releases, and so on under the total cost.
+In this scenario, the representative for the PR agency doesn’t tell you the exact price of the service and tries to find out your budget first.
+This way, it is much easier for them to mark up the price of publications, writing the press releases, and so on under the total cost.

 - The Main Goals of Press Release Distribution